quickapps/docs/en/developers/field-api.rst

 When rendering virtual fields you can pass the whole Field Object to ``FormHelper::input()`` method.
-So instead of passing the input name as first argument (as above) you can do as follow:
+So instead of passing the input name as first argument (as above example) you can do as follow:

 .. code:: php